hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 Irena browsed her options, from pies and cakes and pastries to omelets and sandwiches, overwhelmed by choice.

-Pick something.
-It’s just breakfast.
+_Pick something.
+It’s just breakfast._

-“…anyway I’m thinking of asking Chae — Irena\!”
+“…anyway I’m thinking of asking Chae — Irena!”

 Irena whirled around to find Hyunjin standing three paces away, flanked by her sister, Yeji, and Soobin.